Haileamlak/Haileamlak/README.md

 I am currently enrolled in an intensive software engineering training program at [A2SV](https://a2sv.org/), where I focus on advanced algorithms, data structures, and back-end software development.
 This experience has sharpened my problem-solving skills and enhanced my technical communication abilities.

-The following are the languages and tools I am familiar with.
+These are the languages and tools I am familiar with.

 <p align="left">
   <img src="https://img.shields.io/badge/-Golang-00ADD8?style=flat&logo=go&logoColor=white" />